 Electrocution accidents are the third-leading cause of death among construction workers, according to the Occupational Safety and Health Administration (OSHA).
 Additionally, there are thousands more that do survive but suffer significant injuries.
-At Greenberg & Ruby, LLP, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
+At Greenberg & Ruby Injury Attorneys, APC, their workplace electrocution attorneys understand the seriousness of electrocution injuries and are committed to helping victims or their families pursue full justice and maximum compensation.
 Reach them through their contact form or by calling (323) 782-0535 to find out your legal options in a free case evaluation today.

 - They have a noteworthy track record of success, having secured more than $250 million in compensation for their clients.